HENS & OLIVES

 CYPRUS TO RECEIVE EU EMERGENCY FARMING RELIEF

-Cyprus has once again recently suffered from exceptionally low rainfall and high temperatures.
-This has created a recent weather related natural disaster on the island that has has resulted in local drought.
-This has gone on to affect the overall production of several crops, including cereals, olives and vegetables.
+This has resulted in local drought, which has gone on to affect the overall production of several crops, in particular cereals, olives and vegetables.

-As a result, European Union member states have approved €3.5 million in emergency support for Cypriot farmers.
+As a result, European Union member states have approved €3.5 million in emergency support for Cypriot farmers across the island.
 This aid will come in the form of financial relief that is to be equally distributed to farmers who have lost both production and income.Â

 COLD SNAP HITS THE EAST OF THE ISLAND